Avi-Kenny/Avi-Kenny.github.io/_pages/publications.md

 ## Miscellaneous: statistical methodology

+1. Freeman NLB, Yu C, Hoch M, Browder SE, Hammill BG, **Kenny A**, Anstrom KJ, Kosorok MR. A Review of Methods and Practices for Missing Data in Sequential Multiple Assignment Randomized Trials (SMARTs): An Ancillary Study of a Scoping Review. *arXiv:2604.23866*, 2026.
 1. **Kenny A**, Wolock C. SimEngine: a modular framework for statistical simulations in R. *The R Journal*, 17(1), 2025.
 1. Wolock CJ, Jacob S, Bennett JC, Elias-Warren A, O’Hanlon J, **Kenny A**, Jewell NP, Rotnitzky A, Weil AA, Chu HY, Carone M. Investigating symptom duration using current status data: a case study of post-acute COVID-19 syndrome. *Epidemiology*, 10-1097, 2025.
 1. **Kenny A**, Olivier S, Zang J, Imai-Eaton JW, Hughes JP, Siedner MJ.
 A discrete-time survival model to handle interval-censored covariates, with applications to HIV cohort studies. *arXiv:2408.07738*, 2025.